Explore Port Townsend’s History, Arts and Family-Friendly Activities

-Home to the Port Townsend School of the Arts, Port Townsend School of Woodworking, Rain Shadow Recording Studio and Copper Canyon Press, it’s not hard to find the source of the town’s growing art and entertainment scene.
-Stop by Northwind Arts Center to experience local art exhibits, literary readings and music performances.
+Home to the Port Townsend School of Woodworking, Rain Shadow Recording Studio and Copper Canyon Press, it’s not hard to find the source of the town’s growing art and entertainment scene.
+Stop by Northwind Art (the product of a 2021 merger of the Port Townsend School of the Arts and Northwind Arts Center) to experience local art exhibits, literary readings and music performances.
 Those interested in film and live performances should check out Key City Public Theatre or plan their visit around the Port Townsend Film Festival in September.

 Another gem in Fort Worden State Park is Centrum — a non-profit arts organization that offers classes in music, visual arts, writing and more.
 Centrum not only offers residencies for both emerging and established artists, which supports local creatives throughout their career, but also holds workshops and classes for visitors.